synth-inc/LLMStream/README.md

 # LLMStream

-LLMStream is a powerful macOS Swift Package that provides a customizable WebView component for rendering rich text content with advanced features:
+LLMStream is a powerful iOS/macOS Swift Package that provides a customizable WebView component for rendering rich text content with advanced features:

 ## ✨ Key Features